whyspia/whyspia-journal-and-docs/mission.md

 ## help people vibe with life 🤝

-- Our core question is: "_do you feel aligned and connected enough with the people, places, and rhythms of your life?_" - a more specific way of asking how much you vibe with life.
+- Our core question is: "_do you feel aligned and connected enough with the people, places, and rhythms of your specific daily life?_" - a more specific way of asking the abstract question of how much you vibe with life.

 - We're here to help those who dont feel aligned or connected enough.
-We cannot guarentee we help, but we can try.
+We cannot guarentee that we help or our spaces help, but we can try.
 Often, this takes the form of helping people unlock their own agency.
+This could be through casual conversations, silent relaxation, rigorous rational analysis, or exploring what feels alive for you.

 - The end goal is to vibe with life, which is a state where you feel that no change is needed in life, even when everything around you is changing or you are pursuing change.
 The process to vibe more with life is called heart alignment.
+To become more aligned or connected with the people, places, and rhythms of your specific daily life.
+Or if you already feel aligned and connected, then you're simply vibing.

 ---